-Applicants are strongly encouraged to submit the required portfolio electronically through our SlideRoom portal: alfred.slideroom.com.
+Applicants are strongly encouraged to submit the required portfolio electronically through our SlideRoom portal.
 Your portfolio should include 15 to 20 samples of work, four of which should be drawing from direct observation.
-You may upload images (jpg), video (mov, wmv, flv), music (mp3) or .pdf files.
+You may upload images (jpg), video (mov, wmv, flv), music (mp3) or pdf files.